alestic/aws-git-backed-static-website/README.md

       --tags "Key=Name,Value=$stackname"
     echo region=$region stackname=$stackname

-Two email messages will be sent to the address associated with your AWS account.
+Three email messages will be sent to the address associated with your AWS account.
 Open each and approve these:

- - ACM Certificate
+ - ACM Certificate (2)
  - SNS subscription

+The CloudFormation stack will be stuck until the ACM certificates are approved.
+The CloudFront distributions are created afterwards and can take over 30 minutes to complete.

 ### Get the name servers for updating in the registrar